offen/offen/README.md

 Offen is designed with the following objectives in mind:

 - **Privacy friendly**: Data collection is opt in, users that do not actively opt in will never leave a trace.
 After opt in Offen collects the minimal amount of data needed to generate meaningful statistics for operators.
 No IPs, User-Agent strings or similar are being collected.
-- **Security**: Data in Offen is encrypted End-To-End.
+- **Secure**: Data in Offen is encrypted End-To-End.
 Clients encrypt usage data before it leaves the browser and there is no way for the server storing this data to decrypt it.
 Attackers have no means to compromise an instance, accidental data leaks cannot expose user data.
 - **Self hosted and lightweight**: You can run Offen on-premises, or in any other deployment scenario that fits your need.
 All you need to do is download a single binary file and run it on your server.
 It will automatically install SSL certficates for you if you want it to.
 If you do not want to deploy a database, you can use SQLite to store data directly on the server.
 - **Transparent and fair**: Offen treats the user as a party of equal importance in the collection of usage data.
 Users have access to the same set of tools for analyzing their own data and they can delete their data at any time.